Nandiniae/NandiCloud/README.md

  ## Building from source
  ```
  git clone https://github.com/Nandinius/NandiCloud
- cd TimoCloud
+ cd NandiCloud
  mvn clean package
  ```

  ## Helping
- This project isn't complete and completly bug free.
+ This project isn't complete and features a lot of bugs.
- Help this project by fixing one of my many Errors or adding new features.
+ Help this project by fixing one of my many errors or adding new features.

  ## Inspierd
  Havily inspierd by [TimoCloud](https://github.com/TimoCloud/TimoCloud)